gurung-p/evergreen-plant-power_bi_data_analysis_project/README.md

 - **2023:** Sold quantity increased to **555.66K**.
 - **2024 (up to April):** Quantity dropped to **148.47K**.

-Noticeable variations in certain months may suggest changes in demand or disruptions in the supply chain, including seasonal influences
+Noticeable variations in certain months may suggest seasonal influences including changes in demand or disruptions in the supply chain.

 ![image alt](images/2023_Quantity_Sold.PNG)